leakec/kowloon_dnd/notes/First_task.md

 * Somehow [[Shun]] should get wind of this, either as a final question before death or in travel back to the [[Ringleader]].
 Something like how did you get in here and what did the puzzle say on the way in?
 She should be shocked by this, then laughing that [The Void](The_Void) is fucked.

 ## To do

-* Tokens for the two shadow drakes.
+* Map for the play
-* Need to decide on classes for the minions and Shun.
+* Handouts for the play